mikaelpatel/Arduino-GPIO/README.md

 more than 10 times faster than the Arduino digital pin functions.
 In some cases as much as 100 times faster.

-Additional support classes are available for Debounced Button, Shift Register Input/Output, and Software Serial.
+Additional support classes are available for Debounced Button/Keypad, Shift Register Input/Output, and Software Serial.
 These also demonstrate how the GPIO template class may be used to construct additional libraries.

 This library supports boards based on SAM3X8E, ATmega168, ATmega328P,
 ATmega32U4, ATmega1280, ATmega2560, ATtinyX4 and ATtinyX5.

-Version: 1.10
+Version: 1.11

 ## Classes